-Subsequent manipulations do not require special regard for aseptic technique and may be performed on a bench top or in a fume hood.
+Subsequent manipulations do not require special regard for aseptic technique and may be performed on a bench top.

-Approximately 30 minutes before intending to quantify receptor activity remove Detection Substrate from the 9.) refrigerator and place it in a low-light area so that it may equilibrate to room temperature.
-Gently invert the tube several times to ensure a homogenous solution.
+9.)
+Approximately 30 minutes before intending to quantify receptor activity remove Detection Substrate from the refrigerator and place it in a low-light area so that it may equilibrate to room temperature.